 4- Pay using a credit card or Paypal.

-5- You will receive order confirmation and a lab request emails within 24 business hours.
+5- You will receive an order confirmation and a lab request emails within minutes.
 You can also download it by logging in your account and clicking on My Labs

 6- Print lab request form attached to the lab request form email (PDF file).

 7- Take that form to the closest lab with a picture ID.
 Get your blood drawn.
 No lab fee is required.

 8- Your results will be emailed to you within 5-7 business days (depending on the test).
 Note: You can also download them when they are ready by going to your account and clicking on My Labs.